MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

     dotnet new -i Microsoft.Quantum.ProjectTemplates
     ```

+1. Verify the installation

-1. Create a new project:
+    - Create a new project:

         - Go to **View** -> **Command Palette**
         - Select **Q#: Create New Project**
         - Navigate to the location on the file system where you would like to create the application

-1. Open the new project:
+    - Open the new project:

         - Back in VS Code, navigate to the new project
         - You should see two files, along with the project files: `Operation.qs` and `Driver.cs`

-1. Run the project, to verify the installation:
+    - Run the application:

         - Go to **Debug** -> **Start Without Debugging**
         - You should see the following text in the output window `Hello quantum world!`

-## Develop with C#, using the `dotnet` command line tool
+## Develop with C#, using the `dotnet` command-line tool

 1. Pre-requisites